Ahman Green: Personal life

 Green was named after former NFL wide receiver and current broadcaster Ahmad Rashad.
 He has an uncle, Michael Green, who also attended Nebraska as a running back in the late 1960s.
 His uncle was drafted by the San Diego Chargers, but never appeared in a game.

 In 2003, Green completed his undergraduate degree at Nebraska after taking classes at the University of Wisconsin–Green Bay, receiving a bachelor's degree in geography.

 On September 21, 2012, Green was inducted into the University Of Nebraska Football Hall of Fame and was inducted into the Green Bay Packers Football Hall of Fame on July 19, 2014.

 Green has lived in Green Bay since his retirement, and is an avid video-gamer and comic book fan – so much so that his nickname is "Batman", illustrated further by a calf tattoo of the superhero.
 He operates a sports training facility in the city, and serves as a spokesman for the Wisconsin Alzheimer's Association.
 From 2012 to 2014, Green served as co-owner of the Green Bay Blizzard, an arena football team.

 In 2006, Green played a small role in the film Big Stan as the prisoner Lee Otis.
 Green also had a small role in Batman v Superman: Dawn of Justice as an unnamed thug, but his scene was cut from the final version of the film.

 On June 26, 2017, Green was arrested on charges of child abuse and disorderly conduct after his daughter (from a previous marriage) claimed Green pushed her and struck her in the head over a dispute about chores.
 Green eventually entered a plea bargain where he pled no contest to reduced charges of criminal damage to property and disorderly conduct, claiming that he did not want to subject his daughter to a jury trial.
 He received 18 months probation.

 In February 2020, Green was named head coach of Lakeland University's new varsity esports team.

 In November 2021, Green hosted the finals of the first ever Mid-America Gamers Expo in Council Bluffs.

 Green was announced as a professor in the University of Nebraska–Lincoln's College of Journalism and Mass Communications in 2023.

+On July 29, 2026, Green announced that he was diagnosed with early-onset Parkinson's disease.